Stephen has been a partner with Blaney McMurtry LLP since 1988.

 He has also represented clients on private arbitrations mandated by the Insurance Act.

-Stephen has authored a number of published papers.
-In that last twelve years he has written extensively on Bills 59 and 198.
+Stephen has authored a number of published papers, most recently writing extensively on Bills 59 and 198.
 He has also chaired four conferences for Insight Conferences.
 His publications include:

 - "Vicarious Liability in the Context of Leased and Rented Automobiles”, Tricks of the Trade 2012, Advocates’ Society, January 27, 2012